DPE presents Hal Moore Warrior Athlete of Excellence Award

 The strength of the North Vietnamese Army was estimated to be about 2,000 men.

 Through Moore’s indomitable spirit, his will to win, his tactical brilliance on the battlefield and the intensive training he gave his men, he ensured the survival of his men and defeated the enemy.
-Moore received the Distinguished Service Medal for extraordinary leadership and heroism at La Drang.
+Moore received the Distinguished Service Cross for extraordinary leadership and heroism at la Drang.